 Career Information and Employment Outlook

-According to the U.S. Bureau of Labor Statistics, manicurists and pedicurists earned a median wage of $20,820 as of May 2015.
-The U.S. Bureau of Labor Statistics projected a 10% job growth for manicurists over the years 2014-2024, faster than other job categories.
+According to the U.S. Bureau of Labor Statistics, professionals working in personal care services gained the highest employment rate. in May 2018.
+Demand for manicurists is strong, which is perceived to grow faster than the average for the job market as a whole between 2018-2028.
 Growth was expected to be driven by an expansion in the number of full-service salons as consumers shift to smaller-scale, affordable luxuries.